⚡ Black Friday Offer: Click here and shop now!

 Our experts

 The correct phrase is 'light at the end of the tunnel.'
-This expression is commonly used to convey hope or the prospect of improvement after a difficult or challenging period.
+This is a common expression that conveys hope or the prospect of improvement after a difficult or challenging period.
 'Light in the end of the tunnel' is not a standard phrase in English.

 Light at the end of the tunnel